gkap720/disaster-response/README.md

 # Disaster Response Pipeline Project
 ## Overview
+When relief organizations are coordinating a reponse to a disaster, they need to understand where to allocate their resources.
+These organizations are often strapped for funding and personnel and so the question of allocating resources becomes even more dire.
+This is where machine learning can come into play, allowing us to have a quick, automated tool to help organizations allocate their resources while reducing the overhead of having to do this analysis manually.
+If we can help these organizations do their jobs, they can provide the most value with the limited resources they have and hopefully save more lives.

+## Project Structure
+- app
+    - static
+        - assets that will be displayed on the page
+    - templates
+        - html templates used to create the two main pages of the app
+    - run.py
+        - file containing the main logic of the Flask app; here is where all the endpoints are defined
+- data
+    - directory where both the raw data and the cleaned db are stored
+    - process_data.py
+        - script defining the data cleaning process
+- images
+    - collection of images used for the README
+- models
+    - classifier.pkl
+        - trained weights for the final pipeline
+    - train_classifier.py
+        - script defining the steps used to build and train the model

+## Technical Details
 In this project, I first cleaned a database of text messages to prepare them for a classification model (lower case, remove stop words, lemmatization).
 I then created a pipeline for vectorizing the text before passing it to a model for training.
 After performing a GridSearch on a few different model architectures, I settled on XGBoost as tree-based (and boosted) models generally perform better on a sparse dataset (which was the case for my text-based dataset here).
 This repo contains the final weights of the trained pipeline in `models/classifier.pkl`.

 You can see this model in action by following the usage instructions (skip step 1 if you don't want to re-train the model).
 This will open up a local web server where you can view some visualizations related to the app as well as make some predictions based on your own text.
 The predictions will look like this: